Yordan Alvarez Player Props: Astros vs. Braves

 Yordan Alvarez At The Plate

-- Alvarez leads Houston with 17 hits, batting .262 this season with eight extra-base hits.
+- Alvarez has 18 hits, which is tops among Houston hitters this season, while batting .257 with nine extra-base hits.

-- Among qualifying hitters in baseball, he ranks 82nd in batting average, 27th in on-base percentage, and 24th in slugging.
+- Among qualifying hitters in MLB play, he ranks 83rd in batting average, 35th in on-base percentage, and 22nd in slugging.

-- He has gone deep in 27.8% of his games this year, and 6.3% of his plate appearances.
+- He has gone deep in six games this season (31.6%), homering in 7.1% of his trips to the plate.

-- Alvarez has picked up an RBI in 61.1% of his games this year, with more than one RBI in 33.3% of his games.
-He has also driven in three or more runs in four contests.
+- Alvarez has had an RBI in 12 games this year (63.2%), including seven multi-RBI outings (36.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.